Monthly Archives: March 2013

 Richardson and its clients took Gold, Silver, and Bronze — a total of nine awards – at the Seventh Annual Stevie Awards for Sales & Customer Service.
 Winners of this international competition, which recognizes sales excellence in disciplines vital to business success, were announced Monday, February 25, at a gala ceremony at the Paris Hotel in Las Vegas.

-A recent study by CSO Insights revealed that capturing new accounts is the top objective for sales leaders over the next 12 months.
-Upon reading this, I thought back on one of the best presentations that I ever attended on the topic of lead generation and executive appointment setting.
-Ironically, it was at the 2011 Inbound Marketing Summit.
+Capturing accounts is often the top objective for sales leaders.
 I’ve been a practitioner of content marketing and inbound lead generation for years, but I’ve always been very skeptical of the idea that outbound prospecting is dead.
 We all know how annoying it can be to get stalked by overly aggressive sales reps that have no clue about what you really need.
 However, there has to be some middle ground.

 Richardson recently conducted an extensive survey of over 500 sales reps to learn more about their social media selling practices and their perceived effectiveness.
 The results so far, which we are still in the process of analyzing and which we’ll release in early March, have been shocking.
 In spite of all the hype over social media and social media selling, organizations and sales reps are really struggling to deliver value from social media selling activities.